Culture of the Choctaw: Language

 The Choctaw language is a member of the Muskogean family.
 The language was well known among the frontiersmen, such as future U.S. President Andrew Jackson and William Henry Harrison, of the early 19th century.
 Others in this language family include: Creek, Seminole, Chickasaw, Koasati, Alabama, and Mikasuki.
 Language lost its retention with the Choctaws over time as more and more young Choctaws had to go through boarding schools.
 In the boarding schools Choctaws were forced to speak the English language making retention of their natural language extremely difficult.
 Even though there were boarding schools such as these that many Native Americans had to go through there were still Choctaw schools run by the Choctaw's themselves.
 With schools ran solely by the Choctaws some still retained the language though many of those schools became bilingual.

 The alphabet

-The written Choctaw language is based upon English characters and was developed in conujunction with the civilization program of the United States in the early 19th century.
+The written Choctaw language is based upon English characters and was developed in conjunction with the civilization program of the United States in the early 19th century.
 Although there are other variation of the Choctaw alphabet, the three most commonly seen are the Byington (Original), Byington/Swanton (Linguistic), and Modern.